HackNC/hacknotify/README.md

 # HackNotify

-> The SMS notification system for HackNC
+> An SMS notification system built for HackNC

-This Project leverages the following APIs:
+This project leverages the following APIs:

 * Google Sheets
 * Plivo

 # Installation

-### Pre-requisites
+### Requirements

-* Python3
+* Python 3
-* A google account with access to the HackNC Google Drive
+* A google account with access to a correctly formatted google sheet.

 ### Google API setup